Adrian Peterson starting for Redskins Sunday vs. Cards

 The 33-year-old running back will open the season as the Washington Redskins' backfield leader against his former team, the Arizona Cardinals, per NBC Sports Washington.

-The moved has been expected since the Redskins brought in Peterson just over two weeks ago, after a season-ending injury to Derrius Guice and other backs suffered injuries.
+The move has been expected since the Redskins brought in Peterson just over two weeks ago, after a season-ending injury to Derrius Guice and other backs suffered injuries.

 On Wednesday, coach Jay Gruden joked about Peterson's workload in Week 1.